-4.2.2.2.2.2 Coating mechanical, optical and thermal properties
+4.2.2.2.2.2 Coating mechanical optical and thermal properties

-The optical coating will be chosen so that the combined Brownian thermal noise, calculated with the Nakagawa/Gretarsson formula, and the thermo-optic (combined thermoelastic and thermorefracive) noise, calculated from the Evans formula, will be no more than $5.7 \times 10^{-21}$ m/Hz1/2 per optic at 100 Hz.
-This will be affected by the coating mechanical loss, its Young's modulus, thermal conductivity, and other mechanical and thermal properties.
-The coating must also satisfy an optical loss and scatter requirements specified in Section 4.2.2.5
+The optical coating will be chosen so that the combined Brownian thermal noise, calculated with the Nakagawa/Gretarsson formula, and the thermo-optic (combined thermoelastic and thermorefractive) noise, calculated from the Braginsky/Fejer formula for coating thermoelastic and the Braginsky formula for thermorefractive, will be no more than 3 10-21 m/Hz^{1/2} per optic at 100 Hz.
+This will be affected by the coating mechanical loss, its Young's modulus, thermal conductivity, dn/dT value and other mechanical and thermal properties.
+The coating must also satisfy an optical loss and scatter requirements specified in Section 4.2.2.5.

-The coatings will have their layer thicknesses optimized to give minimum thermal noise but still meet the reflectivity requirements.
-This will be done using an algorithm developed at the

-University of Sannio and depends on having good input parameters for the coating mechanical loss, Young's modulus, and dn/dT.
-A prototype optimized coating made from tantala and silica has been measured in the Thermal Noise Interferometer.
-The exact choice of coating layer thicknesses will be made by the vendor, but will be done to meet the reflectivity requirements at 1064nm and 532nm as well as minimizing thermal noise.
-This choice will be made in close consultation with LIGO and LSC scientists.
+A possible addition to the baseline design will be to use a coating with layer thickness optimized to give minimum thermal noise but still meet the reflectivity requirement.
+This can be done using an algorithm developed at the University of Sannio and depends on having good input parameters for the coating mechanical loss, Young's modulus, and dn/dT.
+A prototype optimized coating is being measured in the Thermal Noise Interferometer.

-4.2.2.2.3 Substrate diameter and thickness
+4.2.2.2.2.3 Substrate diameter and thickness

-These dimensions determine the mode resonance frequency spectrum and also influence the thermal noise.
+These dimensions determine the mode resonance frequency spectrum.
 The choices of shape and aspect ratio determine an initial mode sequence.
 These Test Mass resonances should occur at the same frequency and be above 5 KHz.
 Shape perturbations (face wedges, bevels, substrate imperfections) are assumed to not significantly modify the spectrum.
-The dimensions that satisfy the mode frequency requirement are in an acceptable range for thermal noise.

-4.2.2.2.4 Attachments and contamination
+4.2.2.2.2.4 Attachments and contamination

 Any contacting material (coatings, contamination, etc) or coupling to external systems (SUS) can cause increased thermal noise.
-The contribution to thermal noise, due to the loss angle and Young's modulus of any contacting material, must not exceed 1/10th of the thermal noise of a pristine optic.
+The loss angle and Young's modulus of any contacting material must not cause an increase in thermal noise.
+This is an interface requirement for SUS.